nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Organisation

+#### Sorting all patients/appoints

+This is the default behavior of idENTify to show patients and appointments.

+For a patient list, patients will be sorted by their names first; if there are people with the same name, they will be sorted by their phone numbers.

+For an appointment list, appointments will be sorted by their datetime first; if there are appointments with the same datetime, they will be sorted by their attached patients' information as described above.

 #### Listing all patients/appointments : `list`

 Shows a list of all patients or appointments, depending on the parameter given.
 Previously hidden patients and appointments will be unhidden as well.

-If it is a patient list, then patients will be sorted by their names first; if there are people with the same name, they will be sorted by their phone numbers.

-If it is an appointment list, then appointments will be sorted by their datetime first; if there are appointments with the same datetime, they will be sorted by their attached patients' information.

 Format:
 * `list patients` - Refreshes only the patient list to show all patients, leaving the appointment list unchanged.